Klinki in Bulolo Valley – the tallest araucarias?

-Since then the fact that such a tall araucaria might exist in Papua New Guinea has been repeated in many scientific works, notably in article by Gray B. (Size composition and regeneration of Araucaria stands in New Guinea) in 1975.
+Since then the fact that such tall araucarias might exist in Papua New Guinea has been repeated in many scientific works, notably in the article by Gray B. (Size composition and regeneration of Araucaria stands in New Guinea) in 1975.

-There is little dooubt that klinki pine is the tallest of all araucarias.
-This tree grows in Madang, Morobe and Eastern Highlands Provinces of Papua New Guinea, in mountain sides and ridges.
+There is little doubt that klinki pine is the tallest of all araucarias.
+This tree grows in Madang, Morobe, and Eastern Highlands Provinces of Papua New Guinea, in mountainsides and ridges.

 The wood of klinki has outstanding qualities and this beautiful araucaria is widely exploited, it is cut also by slash&burn agriculture.
-As a result this tree is becoming more rare and nowadays natural stands can be found in more remote areas.
+As a result, this tree is becoming rarer, and nowadays natural stands can be found in more remote areas.

 These trees are very impressive.
-Average diameter of klinki in oldgrowth stands is 200 cm and more!
-Trees in such stand are at least 55 m tall, often exceeding 70 m height.
+The average diameter of klinki in old-growth stands is 200 cm and more!
+Trees in such stands are at least 55 m tall, often exceeding 70 m in height.

 The fantastic 88.9 m tree was measured near Bulolo.
 Currently in Bulolo has been established an important forestry industry with large plantations of klinki pine.
-Happily natural stands of this tree are not too rare.
+Happily, the natural stands of this tree are not too rare.

 Wondermondo has marked a beautiful stand of klinki pine in Wau Gorge some 15 km from Bulolo.
-No one knows whether here are 90 m tall trees – but it is definitely worth to check it out!
+No one knows whether here are the tallest araucarias which are up to 90 m tall – but it is definitely worth checking it out!

 - Gray B. Size composition and regeneration of Araucaria stands in New Guinea.
 Journal of Ecology (British Ecological Society), 63: 273-289.